Road map for the tuning of hadronic interaction models with accelerator-based and astroparticle data: Summary and next steps

-Established tuning methods are ready to be used for global tuning, as demonstrated in toy studies.
+Established methods for tuning are ready to be used for global tuning, as demonstrated in toy studies.
 One concern is the significant additional computational cost of running air shower simulations.
-This cost can be significantly reduced by using cascade equation solvers, such as \conex{} and \mceq{}, instead of full \corsika{} simulations.
-An interface is being developed between MCEq and \pythia{}~8/Angantyr to enable fast atmospheric lepton flux calculations and to broaden compatibility with air shower simulation codes.
-Future methods based on stochastic gradient descent may perform better for tuning of many parameters at once, but such methods have yet to be developed.
-In the near future, air shower simulations will also benefit from ongoing efforts to improve the description of forward hadron production in event generators, as well as from data collected using oxygen beams in the LHC.
+This cost can be significantly reduced by using cascade equation solvers such as \conex{} and \mceq{} instead of full \corsika{} simulations.
+For tuning of many parameters at once, future methods based on stochastic gradient descent may perform better, but such methods have yet to be developed.
+In the near future, air shower simulations will also benefit from ongoing efforts to improve the description of forward hadron production in event generators and from data using oxygen beams in the LHC.

 In summary, global tuning is within reach.
-Prototypes and smaller-scale studies have demonstrated the effectiveness of the tuning process in addressing the primary challenges associated with simulating EAS and HEP data.
-With the combined efforts of the community, we can turn global tuning into a standard tool that anyone can use.
-Global tuning can improve tuning methods themselves, benefiting the astroparticle physics and HEP community as a whole.
-Many interesting results can be expected in the near and mid-term future.
+Prototypes and smaller studies have shown that the tuning process works and is useful to address the main challenges in simulating EAS and HEP data.
+With the combined efforts of the community, we can make global tuning into a standard tool that everyone can use.
+Global tuning can lead to improvements in tuning methods themselves, benefiting the (astro)particle physics community as a whole.
+We can expect many interesting results in the near and midterm future.